mirshahreza/AppEnd/README.md

 **What is AppEnd?**
-> AppEnd is a **Low Code** Rapid Application Development (**RAD**) tools.
+> AppEnd is a **Low Code** and Rapid Application Development (**RAD**) framework.

 **Why AppEnd?**
 >As you know there are several RAD tools, so why should you use the AppEnd?
 Because:
 - It is open source and freeware
+- Easy to use with a low learning curve
 - It is under development and is a live project
 - It can host on Linux & Windows
+- Target Database can be MsSql, Oracle, Postgress, MySql (Currently implemented for MsSql)
-- The framework structure is developer friendly and is based on normal development knowledge
+- The framework structure is developer friendly and is based on general development knowledge
+- You can easily inject your custom code in client and server components
+- User Interfaces and backends are fully customizable
-- User Interface is based on Bootstrap & VueJs
+- User Interfaces are based on Bootstrap & VueJs (They are easy to learn and use)
-- User Interface is fully customizable
-- User Interface is based on translation files so you can have applications in multiple languages
+- User Interfaces are based on translation files so you can have applications in multiple languages
-- You can easily inject client and server code
 - Easily inspect database structure and create applications based on it
-- Target Database can be MsSql, Oracle, Postgress, MySql (Currently implemented for MsSql)
 - You can manage and use APIs directly in other applications
-- Useful libraries in client and server to make anything
+- By using built-in libraries in client and server you can make anything
+- Really clean and modular architecture

 **Technology**
 Host: Linux Or Windows